 To avoid any issues in the future, the permanent restoration needs to be placed on a perfectly sterile spot.
 Right before installing the bridge, the area underneath will be thoroughly cleaned.

-To make this part just a formality, it’s best to have regular cleanings twice a year, even if you don’t plan on getting a dental bridge in the nearest future.
+To make this part just a formality, it’s best to have regular cleanings twice a year, even if you don’t plan on getting a dental bridge in the near future.

 Picture by Authority Dental under CC 2.0 license